 Full Metal Jacket (FMJ)

 “Full Metal Jacket” or “FMJ” projectiles usually aren’t actually “full” metal jacketed, but simply have a copper jacket covering the top of the projectile.
-Military FMJ ammunition is completely covered by a copper jacket (as per the Hague Conventions), which uses a more involved process than traditional civilian ammunition (but doesn’t alter the lethality of the rounds).
+Military FMJ bullet designs are completely covered by a copper jacket (as per the Hague Conventions), which uses a more involved process than traditional civilian ammunition (but doesn’t alter the lethality of the rounds).

 FMJ ammunition is cheap to produce, and therefore is the traditional choice for use on the firing range.
-The uniform and aerodynamic design of the projectile also makes it the ideal choice for long range precision shooting.
-However, that streamlined design means that it’s also more likely to penetrate a living target (like a human or an animal) and keep going out the other side, possibly injuring people further downrange and leaving only a small wound in the target.
-Therefore, for home defense and hunting it’s not advised to use FMJ ammunition.
+The uniform and aerodynamic design of the spitzer projectile also makes it the ideal choice for long range precision shooting.
+However, that streamlined design means that it’s also more likely to penetrate a living target (like a human or a big game animal or a varmint) and keep going out the other side, possibly injuring people further downrange and leaving only a small wound in the target.
+Therefore, for home defense and hunting, it’s not advised to use FMJ ammunition.

 There are a couple variations of FMJ ammunition that can be recognized by their designations: